jturne19/legus-alma/science/science.md

 ### sextractor

-in extract directory, there is config.band4.sex and config.band7.sex these are the configuration files needed for running sextractor
+in extract directory, there is config.sex and config.sex this is the configuration file needed for running sextractor parameters needed for specific band 4 and band 7 are in the command used to run sextractor